top of page

 Germany is one of the most popular study destinations worldwide – and for good reason: High educational standards, internationally recognized degrees, and often low or no tuition fees make German universities particularly attractive to international students.
 Whether engineering, medicine, social sciences, or art – the variety of degree programs is vast.
 At the same time, the country offers a high quality of life, cultural diversity, and excellent career prospects after graduation.

 On this overview page, you will find a list of all VISAGUARD articles on the topic of studying.
-These guides from visa experts are designed to help you optimally prepare your visa application for studying in Germany and thus ensure your legal eligibility for immigrating to Germany for study purposes .
+These guides from visa experts are designed to help you optimally prepare your visa application for studying in Germany and thus ensure your legal entitlement to immigrate to Germany for study purposes .

 Studying for foreigners in Berlin